 Program Overview:

-The BSN to AGNP program at Cedar Crest College is delivered online in an asynchronous format, allowing nurses to complete their coursework around their schedules.
-All AGNP students must also attend on-campus skills demonstrations at the college’s Nursing Simulation Center.
-Cedar Crest also offers a BSN to DNP AGNP option with 75 credits and 728 clinical hours and a Post-Graduate Certificate MSN to AGNP option with 22 credits and 672 clinical hours.
+Cedar Crest College runs a BSN to AGNP track delivered online in an asynchronous format, with required on-campus skills demonstrations at the Nursing Simulation Center.
+The BSN to DNP AGNP runs 75 credits with 728 clinical hours.
+MSN-prepared nurses can cross-train through the Post-Graduate Certificate MSN to AGNP at 22 credits and 672 clinical hours.
+Cedar Crest is one of the few PA programs with dual ACEN + CCNE accreditation.

 Bloomsburg Commonwealth University